HCL-TECH-SOFTWARE/HCL-Leap-Samples-and-Assets/Java/Transports/RoleManagement/README.md

 The functions are:

 **DynamicRoleLookup** - Returns the id's of the user(s) or group(s) for the specified role.
-The ID is the configured log-in property for FEB.
+The ID is the configured log-in property for Leap.
 For example if your users log-in with an email address then the id will be the email address.

 **DynamicRoleUpdate** - Adds the user(s) or group(s) to the specified role.
-The function leverages existing components of FEB.
-It queries the FEB USER table, if the user cannot be found then it queries the configured federated repository and if found creates a record in the USERS table.
+The function leverages existing components of Leap.
+It queries the Leap USER table, if the user cannot be found then it queries the configured federated repository and if found creates a record in the USERS table.

 *Limitation* - Querying the federated repository for valid groups returns an error.
 Therefore if the group does not already exist in the GROUPS table then you will be unable to add it to a role.